JamesLemony/jameslemony.github.io/content/Teaching/Tenses/Future In The Past.md

 > You were ==gonna== call me two days ago.
 > We were ==gonna== play soccer at school the other day.
 > They were going to meet me at the airport early in the morning.
+> Alex was going to college when his parents died in the plane crash.
+> You weren't going to introduce him to me, right?
+> Was that why she looked like she was going to cry?
+> I was beginning to wonder if you were ever going to arrive.
+> I was going to tell you - as soon as I had a handle on it.

 ## Would